 “I’ll be 105 by the time I finish all these dollhouses,” he said with a chuckle.
 “It’s what keeps me going at my age.”

-This story was first published in the Charlotte Sun newspaper, Port Charlotte, Florida on Sunday, Feb.
+This story was first published in the Charlotte Sun newspaper, Port Charlotte, Fla. on Sunday, Feb.
 23, 2003 and is republished with permission.

 All rights reserved.
 This copyrighted material may not be republished without permission.
 Links are encouraged.